Expanded Access Programs

 Both areas include rare or low-prevalence diseases that are often lacking in appropriate or authorised treatments.
 Accordingly, Ferrer's commitment to the research and development of potential solutions in these areas through clinical trials is crucial for improving the lives of people affected, as well as for efficiently managing healthcare resources.

 And our commitment goes even further.
-At Ferrer, we also offer eligible candidates the possibility of benefitting from therapies outside of clinical trials and before regulatory approval through Expanded Access Programs (EAPs).
+We recognize there are circumstances where patients with a severe or immediately life-threatening disease have no comparable or satisfactory alternative therapy options available, enrollment into a clinical trial is not possible, and the potential benefits of treatment outweighs the potential risks.
+In such circumstances, at Ferrer, we also offer eligible candidates the possibility of benefitting from therapies outside of clinical trials and before approval through Expanded Access Programs (EAPs).

 What is an Expanded Access Program (EAP)?